International Business with Language and Culture

 The International Business with Language and Culture (IBLC) major is focused on “problem solving in an international context.”
 Through a combination of demanding courses and international and domestic experiential activities, this major attracts students seeking to develop the ability to lead and to serve in the global business environment.
-The program includes language and culture studies along with an excellent business education.
 It is designed around the following learning objectives:

 - Proficiency in a second language